 Use and disclosure of personal information

-Personal information held in RAM will be used by the ATO, and disclosed to other State and Commonwealth Government entities.
+Personal information held in RAM will be used by the ATO, and disclosed to other state and Australian Government entities participating in the Government identity program.
 This is for the purpose of verifying, creating and maintaining the relationship between your digital identity and business, as well as creating and maintaining the authorisations for it.